code-dot-org/code-dot-org/docs/importing-data.md

 ## Importing Data

-Data may be imported from Google Sheets or CSV files into SQL tables.
+Data may be imported from Google Sheets into SQL tables.
 Columns in these spreedsheets must be named using type suffixes.

 ### Importing Google Sheets

-1. Create a sheet in the "Pegasus" Google Docs folder, naming your columns using type suffixes.
+1. Create a new gsheet in the "Pegasus" Google Docs folder, naming your columns using type suffixes.
-1. In the Dropbox folder for a site, create a file named `data/table_name.gsheet` where table_name is the name you'd like the database table to have.
-The file should contain the "Pegasus" Google Docs path to the sheet you created in step 1.
-For example, `code.org/data/about_team.gsheet` would contain `Data/About/Team` and the data will be imported into a table named `about_team`.
-1. The data should import on staging automatically within a few minutes.

-### Importing CSV files

-1. In the Dropbox folder for a site, create a file named `data/table_name.csv` where table_name is the name you'd like the database table to have naming your columns using type suffixes.
+1. Add a new `table-name.gsheet` file locally in the `pegasus/data` folder.
+1. Paste the gsheet ID in the file.
+(See more context in [this PR](https://github.com/code-dot-org/code-dot-org/pull/54047))
+1. Run the following commands to populate the data locally:
+- `cd pegasus`
+- `bundle exec rake seed:sync`

 ### Type Suffixes